Short film, tributes mark memorable Jackie Robinson Day across MLB

-The film shows clips of Robinson playing and marching for social justice along with others of Black MLB players. as well as footage of historic marches interspersed with present-day protests.
+The film shows clips of Robinson playing and marching for social justice along with other Black major league players. as well as footage of historic marches interspersed with present-day protests.

 “I cannot say I have it made while our country drives full speed ahead to a deeper rift between men and women of varying colors, speeds along a course towards more and more racism,” Betts says in the film.
 “Life is not a spectator sport.
 If you’re going to spend your whole life in the grandstands just watching what goes on, in my opinion, you’re wasting your life.”